Vivswan/FoundationFill/architecture.md

    - Manages context menu creation and updates
    - Handles messages from the popup and content scripts
    - Coordinates API requests and responses
+   - Detects templates with variables and initiates variable resolution

 2. **Content Script (`content.ts`)**
    - Runs in the context of web pages
    - Interacts with the web page DOM
    - Fills text fields with template content
    - Manages text generation animation
-   - Processes template variables via TemplateVariableView
+   - Receives processed templates with resolved variables

 3. **Popup UI (`index.ts`, `Popup.ts`)**
    - User interface for managing templates and settings
    - Initializes models and views
    - Handles UI interactions and navigation
+   - Processes template variables when triggered by background script

 ### Models